alza3im/django-microservice/README.md

 # Django Admin Microservice

-This repository is represents the Adming Backend app of the project.
+This repository represents the Adming Backend app of the project.

 Prerequisites: